Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: Experiments and Results

 We continued to evaluate ITD results by subtracting left onsets from right ones according to the definition.
 The prediction achieves a mean and standard deviation of $(44.18 \pm 8.20)$ $\mu s$ for ITD error averaged across all locations and all subjects.
 Although ITD is not the learning target in the neural network design, the ITD predictions closely match the original ones for various elevation cases.
 This result may have benefited from the efficient feature extraction of the global onset patterns.
-In Figure~\ref{fig:ITD_error_global}, we show the global prediction error of ITD in $\mu s$ at different azimuth and elevation angles.
-The prediction performance on the medial regions (area around 0 and +180 degrees in azimuth) are generally better than the lateral regions (area around +90 and +270 degrees in azimuth).
-This could be due to the fact that both the onset/ITD peak values occur at lateral regions, where the SHT smoothing is difficult to follow.
-Lower elevation regions (below -70 degree elevation) also have larger errors, and it might be due to the similar reason for the magnitude case that the values in that area have more complex patterns, as the lower magnitudes cause the unstable onset detection.
+In \cref{fig:ITD_error_global}, we show the global prediction error of ITD in $\mu s$ at different azimuth and elevation angles.
+The predicted ITDs generally have smaller errors than the average just-noticeable difference (JND) for human subjects perceiving ITDs across all spatial locations~\cite{andreopoulou2017identification}, especially at frontal areas (JND is about 40 $\mu s$) and lateral areas (JND is more than 100 $\mu s$).
+The prediction performance in the medial regions (area around 0 and +180 degrees in azimuth) is generally better than that in the lateral regions (area around +90 and +270 degrees in azimuth).
+This could be because both the onset/ITD peak values occur at lateral regions, where the pre-processing may produce larger smoothing errors.
+Lower elevation regions (below -70 degree elevation) also have larger errors, and it might be due to the similar reason for the magnitude case that the values in that area have more noisy patterns, as the lower magnitudes cause unstable onset detection.

-In Figure~\ref{fig:itd_pred_demo} we show an example of comparison of the original (dashed lines) and predicted ITDs (solid lines) of one subject at multiple elevation angles.
+In \cref{fig:itd_pred_demo} we show an example of a comparison of the original (dashed lines) and predicted ITDs (solid lines) of one subject at multiple elevation angles.
 Comparing the prediction to the original case, the ITD trends and values match well across the azimuth directions in all elevation cases.